ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Account Administration
 ------------------------

-On Nightingale there is an approval process for adding users to the system.
+There is an approval process for adding users to Nightingale.
 To start the process, :ref:`submit a support request <help>`.

 Other account and project administration tasks, such as resetting your password, are managed by the NCSA Identity and Group Management tools.
 See the `NCSA Allocation and Account Management documentation page <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ for more information.